 We get many comments from readers saying, “I forgot my Windows 8 password;” it happens to the best of us, so do not worry if you are experiencing this now.
 If you forgot Windows 8 password, you get locked out of the system and stuck on the Windows logon screen.
 What do you do then?

-Many technicians will recommend that you format the operating system or pay them some money to help you reset Windows 8 password.
-After reading this piece, you will be equipped with the knowledge to reset Windows 8 password with Command Prompt and five other tools without spending a dime.
+Many technicians will recommend that you format the operating system to reset Windows 8 password.
+After reading this piece, you will be equipped with the knowledge to reset Windows 8 password with Command Prompt and five other tools.

 Step 4: The tool will get your request and start to change the password.
 After this, click “Finish.”

 On Windows computers, you can perform almost every operation using just the Command Prompt.
 It comes with every machine, so an advantage of this method is that it involves no downloading of additional software.